 Cenotes are an amazing part of our eco system in the Riviera Maya and something that will make your vacation here special.
-Since many people want to visit one when in the area we recommend this cenote because it is only about 18 minutes south of Playa Del Carmen and you can arrive by colectivo or by private car.
-It is also beautiful, not overrun with tourist and affordable to enter.
+Since many people want to visit one when in the area, we recommend this cenote because it is only about 18 minutes south of Playa Del Carmen and you can arrive by colectivo or by private car.
+It is also beautiful, usually not too overrun with tourist and affordable to enter.

 On one end of the cenote there is a cliff for jumping.
-This is about a 12 foot jump but there is a tree that people jump off of as well that will get you up even higher.
+This is about a 12 foot jump, but there is a tree that people jump off of as well that will get you up even higher.

 Divers use this cenote because there are caves that extend deep under the ground.
 You will see them here but they are off diving and not in the normal swimming area.

 There are bathrooms, snorkel and life vest rentals, and small palapas where you can sit and enjoy a picnic.
 Other then that, there is not much else.